300bps/hellopi/README.md

 5. Observe the output of _Hello Pi_ on the Host to learn the ip address assigned to the Target.
 6. To repeat the process, power-down the Target and return to step 2.

+### System Requirements: ###
+* Operating System: Linux/BSD or Windows
+* Python: Version 3.5 or newer

 ### Theory of Operation: ###
-This section is presented for those curious about how the program works, but is not required reading
-to use the program.
+This section is presented for those curious about how the program works, but is not required reading to use the program.

 _Hello Pi_ listens to the exchange between the Target device and the DHCP server.
 When the Target is